The freelance workforce is growing at a rapid pace.

 A “pass-through entity” means that incomes and wages can still be accounted for as personal income, which makes it a little easier to navigate the paperwork of owning a corporation.

 However, C Corporations still need to go through all of the regulatory paperwork associated with a corporation, which means they will continue to be complicated entities.

-There are two main advantages to setting up your business as a corporation, whether you choose C or S. They are:
+There are two main advantages to setting up your business as a corporation, whether you choose C or S.